-This lesson will provide students with an opportunity to become more comfortable with identifying and defining academic vocabulary words in a nonfiction text about a chicken's life cycle to support comprehension.
+This short nonfiction text will provide students with an opportunity to become more comfortable with identifying and defining academic vocabulary words—and they'll have fun learning all about the life cycle of a chicken in the process!

 Children have a naturally inquisitive mind.
 Foster their curiosity with a walk through an autumn field or park to answer age-old “why” questions.
 As you walk with your child, you can encourage them to ask questions.